top of page

 Not the one who posed for Instagram.

-But the versions of me trembling underneath all that performance.
+But the me beneath all that performance:

-I always thought I’d be a “natural” mother.
-People told me I would be.
+I thought I’d be a “natural” mother,

 I didn’t trust myself.

-I didn’t know how to meet mine.
+And I definitely didn’t know how to meet mine.

-So I did what so many of us do…I tried to learn my way into being the mother I wanted to be.
+So, like so many of us, I tried to learn my way into the mother I want to be.

 IMG_6012.jpg